Running on hardware

 Booting #

 When first booting up the system if everything works correctly, you should see serial output dependent on whether or not you have configured the system for additional debug output.
-Regardless of whether debug output is turned on, the Micropython webserver component should output a status message about its IP address, which should match the internal IP address allocated to the system:
+Regardless of whether debug output is turned on, the Micropython webserver component should output a status message indicating that the webserver is starting:

 Starting async server on 0.0.0.0:80...

-Once the system has booted, the webserver GUI should be accessible from the internal network by visiting the webserver’s IP at port 80.
+Once the system has booted, the webserver GUI should be accessible from the internal network by visiting the firewall’s “internal” IP address at port 80.

 If debug output is turned on there will be some degree of serial interference due to the high number of components printing simultaneously, however once system initialisation is complete it should be possible to track each packet’s progression through the firewall.
 For example, a typical log of print statements when the webserver is accessed looks as follows: